-Hay meadows in the Midlands
+Meadow conservation in the Midlands

 15 years later and the meadows support a great diversity of flowering plants including yellow rattle, oxeye daisy, fairy flax, common milkwort, birdsfoot trefoil, meadow vetchling, red clover, common spotted orchid, twayblade and the unusual grassland ferns, adders tongue and moonwort.
-Hay was taken from these meadows and spread on new areas elsewhere on the estate including the Jubilee Barn fields and Greenwood Farm which are in varying stages of “recovery” in terms of species-richness.
+Hay was taken from these meadows and spread and seed new areas elsewhere on the estate, including the Jubilee Barn fields and Greenwood Farm which are in varying stages of “recovery” in terms of species-richness.

 At Calke Abbey in Derbyshire, there are three “hay meadow lawns” around the mansion house that were noted as having some wildflower interest when the Trust took on the Abbey in 1985.
 Soon after, the management of the lawns was changed to hay making to promote the flower interest and the response was dramatic.

 We have a series of beautiful meadows at Waterfall Swallett near Eyam in the Peak District plus a smaller one just south of Sheffield at Moss Valley Meadow (this has limited access).
 In addition, we have meadows at Hardwick Park Farm and Heath Farm in Derbyshire and in the Peak District, Blackden View Farm, Crookhill Farm, Ashes Farm and Upper Booth Farm (Access is also limited to where public rights of way cross the land).